gdtk-uq/gdtk/examples/eilmer/2D/manufactured-solution/README.rst

   versions of the manufactured solution, and whether or not a scaling function is applied.
 The scaling function may be used to de-emphasise any corner and edge effects and concentrate the error on the interior of the domain.
   Allowable values are:
-  1 -- Euler case; 2 -- Navier-Stokes case; 3 -- Euler case with scaling;
+  1 -- Euler case;
+  2 -- Navier-Stokes case;
+  3 -- Euler case with scaling;
-  and 4 -- Navier-Stokes case with scaling.
+  4 -- Navier-Stokes case with scaling; and
+  5 -- Euler case for a supersonic duct.

 ncellsList : list
   This list gives the sequence of grids.
 Each grid is designated